 Before this gangster rapper-turned-actor had a successful career in the entertainment industry, he served his country in the U.S. Army.
-Ice-T, or Tracy Lauren Marrow, joined the Army in 1979 after graduating from Crenshaw High School.
-He spent four years as a Soldier and ETS’d in 1983 to pursue a music career.
+Ice-T, or Tracy Lauren Marrow, joined the Army in 1979 after graduating from Crenshaw High School in Los Angeles.
+He spent four years as a soldier and ETS’d in 1983 to pursue a music career.
 He released his first album, "Rhyme Pays," in 1987 and has had a string of hits and starred in several films since then.
 Most recently, he starred as a series regular on "Law and Order: Special Victims Unit."

 Former Vice President Al Gore

-Al Gore, the former vice president, and one-time Democratic Party candidate for president of the U.S., enlisted in the Army in 1969, despite his opposition to the war.
-Seven months into his enlistment he was sent to fight the Vietnam War.
-He served with the 20th engineer Brigade in Bien Hoa and at the Army Engineer Command in Long Binh.
-Gore has retired from the politics, and has worked to tirelessly to stop global warming.
-Most recently, Al Gore has been in the news for his efforts to free Current TV journalists who were held captive in North Korea for several months.
+Al Gore, the former vice president and Democratic Party candidate for president of the U.S., enlisted in the Army in 1969, despite his opposition to the war.
+Seven months into his enlistment, he was sent to fight the Vietnam War.
+He served with the 20th Engineer Brigade in Bien Hoa and at the Army Engineer Command in Long Binh.
+Gore has retired from politics and has worked to tirelessly stop global warming.
+Most recently, Gore has been in the news for his efforts to free Current TV journalists who were held captive in North Korea for several months.

 The writer, director and star of comedies such as "Space Balls" and "Blazing Saddles" has kept audiences laughing for decades.
 However, before he became a comedic director, Brooks was a corporal in the U.S. Army.
-The graduate of the Virginia Military Institute served in World War II, fought in the Battle of the Bulge, and on occasion, defused landmines — a job that requires a good sense of humor.
-Today, Brooks is still acting and has had cameo or supporters rolls in films such as "Robots" and "The Producers."
+The graduate of the Virginia Military Institute served in World War II, fought in the Battle of the Bulge and occasionally defused landmines -- a job that requires a good sense of humor.
+Today, Brooks is still acting and has had cameo or supporting roles in films such as "Robots" and "The Producers."